StanleyBrooks/MeteoriteProject/README.md

 ![Line graph of the maximum mass of meteorites per year for the entire data set](/graphs/year_max_mass_line.png "Line graph of the maximum mass of meteorites per year for the entire data set")

 ---
 </div>

+### Bokeh
+Visualizations will pop out at the end when you run when you run `ProjectRUN.py`

+They include:
+* world_map_json() - This a uses patches to map country shapes (using json data) onto a graph which can then be used to plot lattitude and longitude.
+This script is a modified version of the Treehouse Python course 'Data Visualization with Bokeh' in the video 'Plotting the World' and was very useful.
+The patches json data was created by Johan Sundstrom and can be located at https://github.com/johan/world.geo.json.

+* world_map_google() - This uses the google maps API to graph all of the meteorite landings on the world.
+I set the starting geolocation at my location, but in the future I plan to update this map to start at the users geolocation.

 # <center> CONCLUSION:(outline)